yuseok-kim-edushare/simple-.net-Crypting-For-PowerBuilder/README.md

 ## Milestone
-- 🌧️Create .NET 4.8.1 DLL for Powerbuilder
+- ✅Create .NET 4.8.1 DLL for Powerbuilder
   - ✅ AES-256-CBC with .NET Framework Native API
   - ✅ AES-GCM with using Windows's CGN API DLL
   - ✅ Diffie Helman with using .NET Framework native api
   - ✅ Bcrypt Password hashing with Bcrypt.NET-NEXT Project
-- 🌧️Create .NET 4.8.1 DLL for MS SQL Server
+- ✅ Create .NET 4.8.1 DLL for MS SQL Server
   - ✅ AES-256-CBC with .NET Framework Native API
   - ✅ AES-GCM with using Windows's CGN API DLL
   - ✅ Diffie Helman with using .NET Framework native api
   - ✅ Bcrypt Password hashing with Bcrypt.NET-NEXT Project
-- 🌧️ Create .NET 8 DLL for Powerbuilder
+- ✅ Create .NET 8 DLL for Powerbuilder
   - ✅ AES and DH with .NET native api
   - ✅ Bcrypt Password hashing with Bcrypt.NET-NEXT